 Shots From the Hip by Charles Shaar Murray is published by Aaaargh! as a Kindle e-book, with a new introduction by Joel Nathan Rosen and a new afterword by CSM himself.
-It is available from Amazon here.
+It is currently available as an e-book from Amazon.

 First published in 1991, it is a collection of Murray’s journalism on music and much, much more from the 1970s and 1980s in New Musical Express and elsewhere, edited and introduced by Neil Spencer.
 It shows just why Murray acquired the reputation of being the most intelligent and acerbic popular music critic of his generation.

 His witty and beautifully crafted pieces – a mix of reviews, interviews and extended critical essays – are as readable today as when they were first written.
 He was always ahead of the game, noticing up-and-coming artists (and recording sad declines of the once-great) before anyone else.
 And, almost without exception, his judgments stand the test of time remarkably well.

 This is a classic of its genre, essential reading for anyone with an interest in popular culture, funny, perceptive and energetic.

 FROM THE NEW INTRODUCTION

 What stands up so remarkably well in Shots from the Hip is how well it stands up.
 These columns capture an extraordinarily complex era, ranging from the profligacy of the 70s to the frenzied pace of the 80s.
 These were exceedingly anxious if not intractable times, times that rarely if ever lend themselves to conclusion let alone supposition without the benefit of years of hindsight.